StatistikStadtZuerich/zueriplots/README.md

 ## Installing the font

+The following instructions are intended for employees of the city of Zurich working on a Windows computer.
+Instructions for other operating systems are currently not available.

 `HelveticaNeueLTPro` must be ordered in the software center and installed on your computer.
 To make it available, it is important to copy the font-related files from `C:\Program Files\Common Files\Adobe\Fonts` to `c:\windows\Fonts`.
 The font's system path will then be used in the `font_add()` function from the `showtext` package in order to import the font and make it accessible for R. `family` is the parameter that will be used when plotting within the `ssz_theme()` function.

 ``` r